Stocks slip on China-US tensions; oil resumes its slide

-NEW YORK (AP) — Stocks around the world are falling Monday morning, and U.S. indexes gave up modest early gains and turned lower following sharp drops for energy and financial companies.
+NEW YORK (AP) — Stocks around the world are falling Monday morning, and U.S. indexes gave up modest early gains and turned lower, hurt by sharp drops for energy and financial companies.

 The British pound is dropping after the U.K. prime minister postponed a vote on its departure from the European Union, and oil has resumed its sharp slide.